-Aberdeen Inspired is delighted to partner with the ADHD Foundation in 2022 to create colourful umbrella installations in the city centre this summer
+Aberdeen Inspired is delighted to partner with the ADHD Foundation for a second year to create colourful umbrella installations in the city centre this summer.

-Harbour Energy, the largest London-listed independent oil and gas company, has been announced as the main sponsor for eye catching umbrella installations which are set to act as a major attraction in the city centre this summer.
+Harbour Energy, the largest London-listed independent oil and gas company and TMM Recruitment, has been announced as the main sponsors for eye catching umbrella installations which are set to act as a major attraction in the city centre this summer on Shiprow.

 Mavis Anagboso, Global Head of Diversity, Equity and Inclusion at Harbour Energy commented “Harbour Energy is pleased to sponsor the Aberdeen Umbrella Project to raise awareness of neurodiversity.

 “Around one in five people in the UK are neurodivergent, so there is a critical need to focus on making our corporate environment more inclusive for neurodivergent individuals.

 “We are also proud to be part of the global Institute of Neurodiversity, and together, we are working to raise neurodiversity awareness.”

 Local school children will be invited to get involved in the main installations, to sign and decorate the umbrellas with their gifts, talents and abilities – their superpowers.
 The umbrella installations look fantastic and will brighten our city centre streets as well as conveying messages about ADHD and autism and raising awareness of the support that is available to individuals and families.

 Education establishments and businesses are being encouraged to sign up for an umbrella pack to install their own mini-installations.
 The deadline to sign up is 21 April 2023.